rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 ## Aims of the project

 Soft power is a project intending to address a specific niche in the solar charge controller market: Providing solar charging services with MPPT strategies to _low and mid-range solar panels_ for powering instrumentation projects off grid, consuming as low as 30mA but 24/365.
 The specifics of the project are requiring an extremely low quiescent consumption.
-The concept is suitable for a very efficient operation under bad weather conditions, while optimizing the power harvesting from the solar panel.
+The concept is suitable for an efficient operation under bad weather conditions, while optimizing the power harvesting from the solar panel.

 It includes the charging profiles for various battery chemistries: